Amy Rutland » AP Biology

 January 9, 2026--Have lab reports ready for self assessment and peer assessment.
 These should be finished and turned in either on paper or electronically by Monday, January 12.

-January 14: Review cell structures and functions overview,
+January 22, 2026-- Notes on cell structures and their functions

 Archived plans below, just ignore this:September 14: Cellular History and Theory, History of Microscopy, Cell Structure and Function (prokaryotic vs. eukaryotic cells, cell structures and functions, plant vs. animal cells), Review of parts of the cell and their functions; covered before test Unit one test.